Germany tries to halt U.S. interest in firm working on coronavirus vaccine

 In the case of vaccines, the mRNA prompts body cells to produce so-called antigens, the tell-tale molecules on the surface of viruses, that spur the immune system into action.

-Companies working on other coronavirus-vaccine approaches include Johnson & Johnson (JNJ.N) and INOVIO Pharmaceuticals, Inc. (INO.O).
+Companies working on other coronavirus-vaccine approaches include Johnson & Johnson and INOVIO Pharmaceuticals, Inc..

 Additional reporting by Ludwig Burger and Patricia Weiss in Frankfurt; Editing by Alexandra Hudson and Alexander Smith